apache/lucene/lucene/MIGRATE.md

 one document in a index where a certain field is indexed with doc values and points, and another document where the same field is indexed only with points.

+### Doc values updates are allowed only for doc values only fields

+Previously IndexWriter could update doc values for a binary or numeric docValue field that was also indexed with other data structures (e.g. postings, vectors etc).
+This is not allowed anymore.
+A field must be indexed with only doc values to be allowed for doc values updates in IndexWriter.